skip to Main Content

 Map and Directions Find us on Instagram

-All our counsellors are experienced and have experience of working within various settings and with a wide range of people experiencing difficulties within their life.
+All our counsellors have experience of working within various settings and with a wide range of people experiencing difficulties within their life.
 Whilst we are incredibly well known and respected for our work with the under 18s, we also work with adults so please do contact us if you are an adult who is considering counselling.

 Our child and young people counsellors use the creative arts and can offer sand tray and miniatures, arts and craft materials, puppetry, storytelling, poetry, music, movement, lego play, dolls house, 2 person games and toys.